“In case of the loss of cabin pressure, put on your own oxygen mask first before assisting others.”

 Think about how much stress you feel in the morning trying to get ready and out the door for work, school, or some other obligation.
-Make your morning routine less stressful by preparing the night before.
+Make your morning tasks less stressful by preparing the night before.
 Choose the clothes you want to wear.
 Get your breakfast lined up.
 Put everything you need to take with you in the car.

 26. Get your car cleaned.

-Are you riding around in a trash-mobile?
+Are you riding around in a trash mobile?
 Is your car filled with fast food containers, old papers, coffee cups, and part of your wardrobe?
 Clean out your car and get the interior and exterior cleaned.

 27. Hire a housekeeper.

 If your life is so busy that you have no time to clean your house, hire a housekeeper.
 This is an indulgence, but perhaps your time is worth more than the cost of the cleaner.
-Certainly your peace of mind is.
+Certainly, your peace of mind is.

-28. Go to a therapist or coach.
+28. Go to a life coach.

 If you're trying to be Super Mom or Super Dad, in addition to being Employee of the Year and winning Yard of the Month, perhaps you're overextending yourself.
 Delegate some of your chores to your kids, your co-workers, or other people in your life.